jheising/node.pcduino/README.md

     $ npm install pcduino

-Or in your package.json file
+Or in your package.json file:

 	{
     	"dependencies" : {